samthebest/dump/sams-scala-tutorial/you-dont-understand-FP.md

  - FP just isn't fast enough
  - FP creates GC pressure
  - You really do have so much data that you cannot just log it all.
 Use Vector or HashMap for everything else.

+Log each event
+process event
+log processed event

+If node dies, if count(log) != count(log processed) then your data is inconsistent and you will need to replay.

+Have a thread that dumps your hashmaps to disk every so often with a key that points to the event.
+Then if your node dies, you don't need to replay your entire event history to restore your DB, you can start from the cache.